 For example, in Step One I mentioned that my customer really loves to kayak, so it is pretty safe to assume that she is drawn to nature-inspired prints.
 My customer may be drawn to: birds, leaves, water, flowers and textures.
 Having this list created before you begin any trend research allows you to stay clear on the goal at hand: creating a portfolio project to land your first job or internship.

 Research trends in a focused manner

 With your customer mood board and list of images in hand, it is time to begin your trend research!
 I hope that Pattern Observer can be a beneficial resource throughout the design process.
-When using Pattern Observer, you can either browse through the different categories that apply to your market (on the right-hand side of your screen) or you can use the search tool to find prints from various seasons.
-I also encourage you to check out Stylesight, Pattern People and Mudpie for additional inspiration.
+When using Pattern Observer, you can either browse through the different categories that apply to your market or you can use the search tool to find prints from various seasons.
+I also encourage you to check out WGSN and Pattern People for additional inspiration.

 As wonderful as blogs and trend services are, I think it is important for you to do your own research without someone else’s filter on what is trending.
 You know your customer and need to see the big picture, not just a blogger’s interpretation of the trends.
 To do this visit sites like Style.com and Vogue.com where they post most of the recent runway collections.

 Throughout this research process, constantly refer back to your customer mood board and your list of images.
 Are these trends in line with the customer?
 Can these trends be interpreted in a way that will resonate with your customer?
 Are they appropriate for the season that you chose in Part Two?

 If not, ignore the trend or set it aside for a future project.
 Remember to stay focused on the task at hand and think of the customer who you know so well!